No-Mesh Umbilical Hernia Repair in Fort Myers, FL

 Umbilical Hernias, or Belly Button Hernias- Repaired with No Mesh

-Since 2009, our hernia specialist, Dr. Robert Tomas, has performed more than 1,500 umbilical hernia repairs without mesh.
+Since 2009, our hernia specialists, Dr. Robert Tomas and Dr. Scott Brick, have performed more than 2,000 umbilical hernia repairs without mesh.
 Learn how no-mesh navel hernia repair is an excellent alternative to standard hernia surgeries.
+Dr. Scott Brick, our other hernia specialist, who has joined our practice has become proficient at no mesh umbilical hernia repairs.
+His patients have given him rave reviews about his care for their hernias.

 What Are Umbilical Hernias?